 What if we can’t agree on what happens with our child?

-For example, each family court location in Ontario offers subsidized mediation services.
-You can get up to 8 hours of mediation for a fee that is based on each person’s income.
+Each family court location in Ontario offers subsidized mediation services.
+You can get up to 8 hours of for a fee that is based on each person’s income.
 You can use this service whether or not you have a court case.
 And if you have a court case, you can get up to 2 hours of mediation for free at the court.

 Go to court

 If you and your partner still cannot agree even with the help of an alternative dispute resolution process or a family dispute resolution process, or if it’s not suitable for you, one of you will have to start a family law court case.

 A family court makes decisions using the family law rules and laws.
 Going to court can be a complicated process and it can take a lot of time.
 It can be stressful and expensive, but it is sometimes necessary to decide your issues.